agu3rra/devsecops-workshop/docs/readme.md

 Looking at the overall architecture and for the purpose of the exercise, I believe this would make it easier to simply attach new VM's to Azure Monitor.
 Azure Function's sole purpose is log writing without having to worry how the events got there.
 I could of course, simply write a piece of code that reads and parses code straight from the VM, but that'd probably be harder to maintain/deploy.

-#### Upload path semantics
-In order to make it easier to identify and filter in Azure Blob Storage, what is the VM that logged a particular blob, we'll use the following upload path:
-> `<bucket-id>/<resource-group>/<vm-identifier>/somelogfile.log`

-PS: The Azure Subscription ID is not considered necessary as the solution itself is assumed to live within the boundaries of a single subscription and resource group.
-If that changes then we need to adapt 😉.

 #### Cost estimates
 Using [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/):